mindiweik/learning-time/2020 README/20Q3-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### August 27, 2020
+I spent time setting up all of the documentation and reading through some of the HTML documents.
+I also added in the APT key for the IEX Cloud information and I read through the application.py document as well.

 ### August 25, 2020
 I watched the last major video which covered the overall aspects of the CS50 Finance project for the [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) Web Track.
 The "capstone" project if you will for the end of the course.
-I spent some time also beginning the setup steps to get started.
+I spent some time reading through the API Key information.

 It looks like most of this project will be building out HTML docs, including a layout.html file for the basic layout of each HTML file and the application.py file with flask implementation of the program's logistics itself.
 I'm looking forward to diving in!